-Since one purpose of the MAP Assessment is to measure growth over time, we graphed the results based on the percentage of our students that showed growth over both one-and two-year periods.
+Since one purpose of the MAP Assessment is to measure growth over time, we graphed the results based on the percentage of our students that showed growth over both one- and two-year periods.

-The following graph show the percentage of students that showed growth on the Map Mathematics assessment over a one-year period (fall of 2017 to fall of 2018) and a two-year period (fall of 2016 to fall of 2018).
+The following graph shows the percentage of students that showed growth on the Map Mathematics assessment over a one-year period (fall of 2017 to fall of 2018) and a two-year period (fall of 2016 to fall of 2018).
+Following the fall 2019 testing the profile data will be updated.

-MAP Mathematics Assessment 2018 Results
+MAP Mathematics Assessment - 2018 Results

 This graph compares the percentage of students whose RIT scores on the MAP Mathematics assessment improved over one year and over two years.
-The first bar shows the percentage of students showing growth from the fall of 2017 to the fall of 2018 (one year) and the second bar shows the growth from the fall of 2016 to the fall of 2018 (two years).
+The first bar shows the percentage of students showing growth from the fall of 2018 to the fall of 2019 (one year) and the second bar shows the growth from the fall of 2017 to the fall of 2019 (two years).

-The results indicate the 83% of the students improved over one year, but over two years 90% improved their scores.
-The results indicated that most students are improving over both a one- and two-year time span.
+The results indicate the 86% of the students improved over one year, but over two years 96% improved their scores, a gain of 10 points.
+These results indicated that a large percentage of students are improving over both a one- and two-year time span.